Skip to main content

 How should updates be handled?
 LiveRamp does not provide mappings of old RampIDs to new RampIDs, or provide notice that a transition has occurred.
 This can be handled by simply overwriting the RampID you have in your system tied to a given device/user with the new RampID while maintaining data you had previously associated to that device/user.

-In the LiveRamp context, a derived identifier is associated with known PII (such as an email address or phone number) when there is no maintained record in the AbiliTec Identity Graph (our PII-based offline identity graph) for the provided input data.
+In the LiveRamp context, a derived identifier is associated with a known PII touchpoint (such as an email address or phone number) when there is no maintained record in the AbiliTec Identity Graph (our PII-based offline identity graph) for the provided input data.
 Derived identifiers include derived RampIDs and derived AbiliTec IDs.

 If there is a maintained record in the AbiliTec Identity Graph, LiveRamp will associate a maintained identifier, such as a maintained AbiliTec ID or a maintained RampID, with that record.